SandeepBisht672005/News-Website/README.md

-# News Website
+# 📰 News Website

-A simple responsive news website built using HTML, CSS, and JavaScript.
+A responsive news website built using HTML, CSS, and JavaScript that fetches and displays the latest news using a REST API.

-## Features
+## 🚀 Features
-- Displays latest news articles
+- Fetches latest news using REST API
+- Dynamic news content loading
 - Clean and responsive UI
+- Category-based news display
 - Simple navigation layout
-- Static front-end project

-## Technologies Used
+## 🛠️ Technologies Used
 - HTML
 - CSS
 - JavaScript

-## Project Structure
-index.html – Main webpage
-style.css – Website styling
-script.js – JavaScript functionality

-## Preview
-This project demonstrates a basic news website layout suitable for learning front-end development.
+- REST API

+## 🌐 How It Works
+The website uses a REST API to request news data from a server.
+The API returns news articles in JSON format, which are then dynamically displayed on the webpage using JavaScript.

-## Author
+## 👨‍💻 Author
 Sandeep Bisht
+Computer Science Engineering Student